Specialty coffee roasters are opening in many coffee-producing countries, mirroring the growth of quality coffee that we witness in the US.

 Starting with high-quality green coffee, exceptional roasting, and talented baristas, farmers who have been growing coffee their entire lives are now tasting their coffee for the first time and discovering its sweetness and nuance.

-This has created enthusiasm amongst the producers, who now actively promote their green coffee to international buyers and help market roasted coffee to their local communities.
+This has created enthusiasm among the producers, who now actively promote their green coffee to international buyers and help market roasted coffee to their local communities.

 The growth of specialty coffee in producing countries is exciting.
 It gives me hope that we will continue seeing ever-increasing quality.
 When coffee growers and producers experience their product in the same ways those of us in consuming countries do, everyone benefits.